ekz97/magazaki/README.md

-# PeasieAPITemplate
+# Peasie
-Complete and working ASP.NET Core Minimal APIs template, with lots of ready to go examples, including OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.
+ASP.NET Core Minimal API, with lots of ready to go examples, including OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
 - Architecture based on Minimal APIs pattern with Endpoint Handlers